farshed/farshed.github.io/src/content/blog/borderline-internals.md

 ## Identity Disturbance

 Erik Erikson described identity as "a sense of personal sameness" that is continuous over time and across situations.
 It is a complex interplay of factors such as values, beliefs, and goals that make up an individual's self-concept.
 It is essentially how we see ourselves, which in turn shapes how others will see us.
-Identity formation is a lifelong process that passes through various stages of crisis and resolution.
-The adolescent stage is particularly crucial as individuals grapple with questions of who they are and how they fit into the broader world.
+Identity formation is a lifelong process that passes through various stages of [crisis](https://en.wikipedia.org/wiki/Identity_crisis) and resolution.

 Identity disturbance, sometimes tersely described as unstable self-image, is the inability to maintain one or more components of one's identity.
 It is a unique feature and one of the core issues of BPD.
 Identity disturbed individuals struggle with maintaining a core personality and a persistent self-concept.
 They are social chameleons who mimic the traits of those around them, without feeling a true connection to those adopted characteristics.
 Hence, their interests, goals, values, and beliefs are constantly shifting.